QUIQQER/QUIQQER/README.md

 Thank you
 --------

-QUIQQER would of course, not exist without the help of some busy developers and projects.
-With this in mind, we would like to say thank you to the many software packages which already exist and will be further developed.
+QUIQQER owes its existence and success to the dedicated efforts of numerous developers and projects.
+We would like to express our gratitude to the following software packages and their contributors:

+-
 - Composer (http://getcomposer.org)
 - MooTools (http://mootools.net/)
 - requirejs (requirejs.org/)